 The loopback interface is used for the BGP router ID.
 If the loopback isn't configured, then BGP uses the lowest IP address on the router.
 Again due to the ever-changing nature of an ISP network, this value may change, possibly resulting in operational confusion.
 Configuring and using a loopback interface ensures stability.

-Important Note: If the router has two or more loopback interfaces configured, the router ID is the highest IP address of the configured loopback interfaces at the time of booting the router.
+Important Note: If the router has two or more loopback interfaces configured, the router ID is the highest IP address of the configured loopback interfaces.

 IP Unnumbered Interfaces